mulka/ploverwiki/Installation-Guide.md

 ## Select a version

 Unsure which version to download?
-You have a couple of options, depending on your needs.
+You have a few options, depending on your needs:

 - [**Stable**](https://github.com/openstenoproject/plover/releases/latest)